DUTKO LAW, LLC - CRIMINAL LAWYER - ALLENTOWN, EASTON, READING, AND POTTSVILLE DEPENDABLE. RELIABLE. ON YOUR SIDE.

 Fraud is also a broad term involving deceptive or misleading conduct.
 Commonly, the Attorney General will bring fraud charges against a person who receives financial assistance, i.e. Medicaid or Food Stamps, by failing to or under reporting income.
 These case are often felonies because until the fraud is discovered the amount of the fraud is such that it constitutes a felony by statute.

-If you've been charged with a theft or fraud offense in Berks, Lehigh, Carbon, Northampton, or Schuylkill County you need an experienced criminal attorney by your side.
+If you need a theft lawyer or fraud defense criminal lawyer in Allentown, Easton, Reading or anywhere in Berks, Lehigh, Carbon, Northampton, or Schuylkill County you need an experienced criminal attorney by your side.
 Call Dutko Law today and let us review your case for FREE!

 If you've been charged with robbery, theft, or a fraud offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, you need a reliable attorney on your side.